Sznotti2/recept-pwa/README.md

 ### **navigate to `frontend/` directory**

 ```
-$ cd frontend
 $ npm install
 $ ng serve
-(to topen automatically use ng serve -o)
+(to to open automatically use ng serve -o)
 ```
 You can now view the app on http://localhost:4200/